EQN

 World Economic Forum names Lynn Loo a Young Global Leader

-By Teresa Riordan On March 6, 2012 · In Andlinger Center, chemical engineering, energy, School of Engineering and Applied Science
+By Teresa Riordan On March 6, 2012 · In Andlinger Center, chemical engineering, School of Engineering and Applied Science

 Lynn Loo, professor of chemical and biological engineering at Princeton, has been named a Young Global Leader by the World Economic Forum for 2012.
 Loo is one of 192 young leaders from 59 countries honored this year for their outstanding leadership, professional accomplishments and commitment to society.